Multiple typical ranks in matrix completion: Preliminaries

 \begin{definition} The \struc{{\em generic completion rank}} of $S \subseteq [n]\times [m]$ is the lowest rank to which $S$ is generically completable.
 Similarly the \struc{{\em generic completion corank}} of $S$, is $\min\{n,m\}$ minus the generic completion rank. \end{definition}

 It is known that in general the lowest rank to which $S$ is generically completable over the real numbers may be higher than the generic completion rank.
 In other words, there may be generic points in $\B R^S$ for which the only completions to the generic completion rank are not real.
-In fact, it may be that there are multiple Zariski dense subsets of $\B R^S$ with different minimum ranks to which $S$ can be completed.
+In fact, it may be that there are multiple open subsets of $\B R^S$ with different minimum ranks to which $S$ can be completed.

-\begin{definition} The \struc{{\em typical ranks}} of $S \subseteq [n]\times [m]$ are all integers $r$ for which there is a Zariski dense subset of $\B R^S$ such that $r$ is the lowest rank to which $S$ can be completed over $\B R$.
-In the same way we define the \struc{{\em typical coranks}} of $S$ by $\min\{n,m\}$ minus the typical ranks. \end{definition}
+\begin{definition} The \struc{{\em typical ranks}} of $S \subseteq [n]\times [m]$ are all integers $r$ for which there is an Euclidean open subset of $\B R^S$ such that $r$ is the lowest rank to which $S$ can be completed over $\B R$.
+In the same way we define the \struc{{\em typical coranks}} of $S$ by $\min\{n,m\}$ minus the typical ranks. \end{definition} We point out that Zariski dense subsets give an equivalent definition as the sets involved are full-dimensional semialgebraic subsets in $\B R^S$.
 Note that both the generic completion rank and the typical ranks depend not just on a set $S$ of pairs of integers, but also on the matrix size $T = [n] \times [m]$.

 The following result was observed in \cite[Theorem~1.1]{Bernardi:Blekherman:Ottaviani:RealTypicalRanks} in context of ranks in projective geometry and in \cite[Proposition 2.8]{BBS} from the matrix completion point of view. \begin{theorem} The typical ranks of $S \subseteq [n]\times [m]$ are consecutive integers, and the smallest is equal to the generic completion rank of $S$. \end{theorem}